hoainam12k/unite-react-node-app-workshop/workshop.md

 We want to call our mutation when a game's `Create Product` button is clicked.
 We can do this by passing a function into the `onAddGame` prop of our `<GameList />` component.
 Our `<GameList />`'s `onAddGame` callback is passed the name of the clicked game.

-We can pass this along to our `createProduct` mutation function as the `title`, along with a `productType` of "borad game".
+We can pass this along to our `createProduct` mutation function as the `title`, along with a `productType` of "board game".

 ```js
 <Mutation mutation={CREATE_PRODUCT}>